the-alpaka/docker_my-mind/README.md

 ## Usage

 There are two ways you can run this container, either with Docker CLI or Docker-Compose.
 Setting up this container is super simple you just need to be sure to allow container port 80 through to the host, for example `-p 8085:80` with the mappings respectively `<host_port>:<container_port>`.
 Use any of the preconfigured options below to get the container up and running quickly.
+After starting the container you should be able to access it from `http://<YOUR_SERVERS_IP>:8085`.

 ### Docker CLI